 The larger size of the Evolution extends to its depth.
 At 18.5 inches deep, people of most sizes will be able to submerge themselves while relaxing comfortably in the bath.

 The generous dimensions of this alcove tub make it ideal for larger bathrooms.
 The Evolution provides enough room for larger users and means most bathers will be able to spread out comfortably.
 At full capacity, the tub holds almost 112 gallons of water (1).

 Supportive sloped ends have been a common feature in bathtubs for decades, but armrests are rarer and encourage comfortable posture while relaxing.
 If you are somebody who likes to read during your baths, these armrests will be particularly useful.

 Three Color Options

-Customize your Evolution tub to harmonize with your bathroom.
-You can select Arctic White, White or Linen (shades range from paper-white to creamy-white).
+With three different tones to choose from, you can customize your Evolution tub to complement the rest of your bathroom.
+You can select Arctic White, White, or Linen (these range from paper-white to creamy-white).

 3. American Standard Cambridge Bathtub

 The American Standard Cambridge is a porcelain alcove bathtub that will appeal to homeowners with limited space — and anyone else who doesn’t want to compromise on comfort.

 This product was designed to provide a close but comfortable fit.
 The internal shape of the bath is curved and inviting.
 The head end of the tub is inclined so you won’t have to sit upright.
 For a touch of extra comfort, there is a built-in, beveled headrest.